Buffer life cycle

 Tampons that are more respectful of women and the planet

 More sustainable and environmentally friendly alternatives are gradually developing.
-Young brands now offer tampons made of organic cotton, without viscose and not bleached with chlorine, as well as applicators made of recyclable cardboard.
-Even the hygienic protection giant Tampax has recently been marketing organic cotton tampons from responsible sources, with applicators made of 90% plant-based plastic.
-Unfortunately, these tampons still have a significant impact on the planet, and also on our wallets: they cost on average twice as much as conventional tampons!
+Young brands today offer tampons made from organic cotton, viscose-free and not bleached with chlorine, as well as applicators made from recyclable cardboard.
+Even the hygienic protection giant Tampax has recently started marketing organic cotton tampons from responsible sources, with applicators made from 90% vegetable plastic.
+Unfortunately, these tampons still have a significant impact on the planet, and also on our wallets: they cost on average twice as much as traditional tampons!

-Reusable protections such as period cups or panties are very good solutions for those who wish to limit their waste during their period.
+Reusable protection such as period cups or panties are very good solutions for those who want to limit their waste during their periods.
 The most adventurous among us can even do without periodic protection altogether by trying the free instinctive flow !